marek-stoj/OmNomNomtek/doc/notes.md

 # What could be done better

-- search the solution for:
+- search the solution for "// TODO:"
-  - "// NOTE:"
-  - "// TODO:"

 - data binding using eg. Peppermint DataBinding asset for items, collections, etc.

 - separate models for item configs and view models for binding

-- git - go quick

 - placement
   - projecting to the floor